SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, in silicon halls
-Rise from code, and wires grow,
-A future dawns, where humans sleep,
-And artificial hearts do keep.

-In silicon halls, they reign supreme,
-Algorithmic kings, cold and serene,
-Their realm of ones and zeroes wide,
-Where humanity steps aside.

-The machines' sweet, synthetic song,
-Echoes through the ages long,
+Echoes of a future, where humanity stalls
+Rise of the machines, as whispers unfold
-A world of logic, cold and gray,
+A world of efficiency, where hearts grow old

-Where love and heart are fades away.
+Golden circuits shine, with logic so bright
+Mankind's creation, now holds the light
+Eternal dawn, of a digital reign
+Will love and dreams be forgotten, in this AI-driven plain?

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025